-I supervise and co-supervise graduate students at the University of Canberra who are engaged in design and ethnographic projects.
+I supervise and co-supervise honours and graduate students at the University of Canberra and at other institutions who are engaged in design and ethnographic projects.
 Their research topics include: traditional design methods in Fiji, the establishment of health clinics in remote areas of Indigenous Australia, and understanding Fijian senses of place post-Cyclone Winston.

 Exploring Fijian children’s sense of place, home and displacement after Cyclone Winston through stories, drawings and Talanoa